2020PB/police-brutality/all-locations.md

 Footage shows a peaceful protest opposite a police line.
 Around 50 seconds, police fire tear gas behind protestors, trapping them between tear gas and the police line.
 Police tell protestors to move, but protestors insist they cannot leave because of the gas behind them.
 Around 1:40, police then pepper spray protestors, forcing them to retreat into the tear gas.

-tags: tear-gas, mace, pepper-spray, spray
+tags: tear-gas, mace, pepper-spray, spray, protestor

 id: ca-losangeles-34